 Withdrawal from Program: A minimum of 1 full calendar months' written notice, to the end of the following month, is required to withdraw your child from the program.
-Written notice must be given by the last day of the month preceding the month you wish to withdraw.
+Written notice must be given on or before the first of the month in which you wish to withdraw.
 For example, to withdraw your child on May 31, written notice must be provided by April 30.
-In the event of insufficient notice, the full fees for the required notice period will be charged.
-Hard copy notice is required, email notification is not accepted.
+In the event of insufficient notice, you will be charged the full fees for the required notice period.